patchlevel/event-sourcing/docs/pages/aggregate_id.md

     If you want to use a custom id that is not an uuid, you need to change the `aggregate_id_type` to `string` in the store configuration.
     More information can be found [here](store.md).

-!!! note

-    If you want to use snapshots, then you have to make sure that the aggregate id are normalized.
-    You can find how to do this [here](normalizer.md).

 So you can use any string as an id: